ReyParsa/MyComiler/README.md

 ## Acknowledgments

-- This project was inspired by my studies in compiler design and language processing.
-- Special thanks to the creators of **Flex** and **Bison** for providing such powerful tools.
+This project was inspired by my studies in compiler design and language processing.
+I also received valuable assistance from AI tools and instructional videos on YouTube, which greatly enhanced my understanding and ability to implement the features of this compiler.
+Special thanks to the creators of Flex and Bison for providing such powerful tools.